openforcefield/qca-dataset-submission/submissions/2020-11-11-OpenFF-Roche-Opt-Set-With-Protomers-and-Tautomers-v1.0/README.md

 ```
 ./01.run-qcsubmit.ipynb
 ```
-`OpenFF_references.sdf.tar` contains the sdf file with 1043 molecules QCSubmit was used to filter duplicate SMILES, enumerate protomers, tautomers, and generate conformers.
+`OpenFF_references.sdf.tar` contains the compressed sdf file with 468 molecules QCSubmit was used to filter duplicate SMILES, enumerate protomers, tautomers, stereoisomers, and to generate conformers.

 ### QCSubmit Manifest